sk7-dotcom/Data_Integration_Exercise/Slides and Workshop/RNA_Seq_Workflow.md

 Welcome to the workshop portion of today's tutorial!

-This is part 1 of 3 sections towards integrating our data: RNA-seq analysis.
+This is part 1 of 3 sections towards integrating our data: RNA-seq analysis

 For more context and details on each step look under the slides folder in the main repo.